 Acupuncture is originally from China about 4000 years ago.
-Acupuncture is treatment where very thin needles are put to the body.
+Acupuncture is a treatment where very thin needles are put into a body.
 Acupuncture is safe when done by a professional.

-Acupuncture is commonly used for treating neck stiffness, migraine and other muscle problems.
-Acupuncture is also said to relief anxiety and stress.
-Scientifically acupuncture is proved to relief pain very well.
+Acupuncture is commonly used for treating neck stiffness, migraine, and other muscle problems.
+Acupuncture is also said to relieve anxiety and stress.
+Scientifically acupuncture is proven to relieve pain very well.

-In western medicine type of acupuncture is often used 5-15 needles per session.
-Session last usually about 20-40 minutes.
+In Western medicine, during acupuncture, often 5-15 needles are used per session.
+Sessions last usually about 20-40 minutes.

 - Neck and shoulder problems